Hydration and Nutrition

 - Increase the intake of carbohydrate foods a few days before playing.

-- Ensure the diet contains at least 15% protein (eggs, fish, meat, chicken, shakes) to help repair damage to body tissues after contact training and matches.
+- Ensure the diet contains at least 15% protein (eggs, fish, meat, and chicken, shakes) to help repair damage to body tissues after contact training and matches.

 - Supplements are exactly that: they don't replace a balanced diet.